Meet Melody from Greyley Jerseys

 Welcome to Greyleys Farm!

-Greyleys Jersey Farm is a a family run farm in it's 5th generation and home 232 Pedigree Jersey Cows and 170 young stock.
-The Shaw family have been on the farm in Elvington since 1876 and also bee the home to cattle, but it was in1968 the farm brought 13 in calf Jersey heifers from Devon and their current herd began!
-I spent my day with Helen, who looks after the girls on a daily basis, with the aid of a her family and farm hands.
+Greyleys Jersey Farm is a a family run farm in it's 5th generation and home to 232 Pedigree Jersey Cows and 170 young stock.
+The Shaw family have been on the farm in Elvington since 1876 and always a home to cattle, but it was in 1968 the farm brought 13 in calf Jersey heifers from Devon and their current herd began!
+I spent my day with Helen, who looks after the girls on a daily basis, with the aid of her family and farm hands.

 Above: Dave & Anne Shaw with the early Jersey herd

 'Jerseys have a wonderful temperament, which I think is what Dad fell in love with when he started working with them as a student.
 They all have a pedigree name and some have a nickname too.
 They all have unique personalities.
 We know them all as individuals and families as well as a herd of cows.'
 Helen, of Greyleys

 The thing that I loved about being around these beautifully docile animals was just how relaxed and at home they are.
 When 4pm comes around they are all gathered at the gate ready to make the short walk to the milking parlour.
 I sat on an upturned bucket at the bottom of the lane and took some pictures as they passed.
 There were a few nosier characters who stopped for a sniff of the camera but they soon joined their family again wandering off down the lane.

 They do like to play their games though!
 Like a classroom of children with a substitute teacher, if there is novice on the job the ladies get great pleasure teasing them to see what they are made of!
 Usually by heading in the opposite direction to where the person wants them to go.
 'At Greyleys the cows are in charge of recruitment!'